History of the Emmonak Women’s Shelter

 Emmonak Women’s Shelter (EWS), a nonprofit organization in the Yup’ik Eskimo village of Emmonak, faces unique challenges in providing comprehensive services to victims of violence.
 Located approximately 200 miles northwest of Bethel, Alaska, at the mouth of the Yukon River, EWS serves a population of 2,977 people spread over an approximate area of 6,000 square miles.
 Travel to and from Bethel, the regional “hub,” and between villages is by air or water; this part of Alaska has no roads.
 Victims are often flown in from other remote villages to receive services from EWS.
 The population in this area is 90- to 95-percent Alaska Native, primarily Yup’ik Eskimo.

 Established in 1984, EWS provides a wide range of services to victims of crime, including immediate safety (shelter), crisis intervention, children’s services, education and support to victims of domestic violence and/or sexual assault, and court accompaniment.
 EWS also provides comprehensive education and support services for local communities, schools, Tribal Councils, city governments, and other human services providers.
 With the help of a Children’s Justice Act grant, EWS expanded its services to include specific advocacy and programming for child victims and children of adult victims.
-The children’s services coordinator works full time to provide community education and outreach to develop and improve the responses of state and tribal systems to child victims and witnesses of violence.
+The Children’s Services Coordinator (Children’s Advocate) and Rural Outreach Coordinator works full time to provide community education and outreach to develop and improve the responses of state and tribal systems to child victims and witnesses of violence.
 EWS is closely connected to the village government and has the support of community leaders and elders.

 Safety and Comfort

 Native victims from as far away as Anchorage call EWS because they want to talk to someone who understands their language, culture, and community.
-Not everyone who calls the hotline needs immediate shelter, but the employees receive positive feedback from the victims who call to learn about their options and to hear a friendly voice.
-EWS serves the village of Emmonak in many ways, including sponsoring and coordinating community education and awareness events about child abuse, such as the Peace Walk and the Candlelight Vigil.
+Not everyone who calls the crisis line needs immediate shelter, but the employees receive positive feedback from the victims who call to learn about their options and to hear a friendly voice.
+EWS serves the village of Emmonak in many ways, including sponsoring and coordinating community education and awareness events about child abuse, domestic violence, and sexual abuse such as the Peace Walk and the Candlelight Vigil.
 Using both the regional radio station and the village station, EWS provides public service announcements about domestic violence, sexual abuse, child sexual abuse, and neglect.
 EWS also sponsors activities for mothers and children as well as community events to promote healthy family activities.
-Information about events is also aired over the local television channel.